Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Data structure for Monge matrices

 \begin{proof} Consider queries spanning an {\em entire} column $c$ of $M$.
 To answer such a query, we only need to find the corresponding $r(c)$.
 If we store the breakpoints of $M$ in a predecessor structure, where every breakpoint $c$ links to its corresponding value of $r(c)$, a query can be answered with a single predecessor search.
 More precisely, to determine the maximum in the $c$-th column of $M$, we locate the largest breakpoint $c' \leq c$, and then set $r(c)=r(c')$.
 Hence we can construct a data structure of size $O(m)$ to answer {\em entire column} maximum queries in $O(\pred{m,n})$ time.

-Let $M_{i}$ be a Monge matrix consisting of the first $i$ rows of $M$.
+Let $M_{i}$ be a TM matrix consisting of the first $i$ rows of $M$.
 By applying the above reasoning to every $M_{i}$ separately, we immediately get a structure of size $O(m^{2})$ answering subcolumn maximum queries starting at the first row of $M$ in $O(\pred{m,n})$ time.
 We want to improve on this by utilizing the dependency of the structures constructed for different $i$'s.
-Namely it can be observed that the list of breakpoints of $M_{i+1}$ is a prefix of the list of breakpoints of $M_{i}$ to which we append at most one new element.
+Observe that the list of breakpoints of $M_{i+1}$ is a prefix of the list of breakpoints of $M_{i}$ to which we append at most one new element.
 In other words, if the breakpoints of $M_i$ are stored on a stack, we need to pop zero or more elements and push at most one new element to represent the breakpoints of $M_{i+1}$.
 Consequently, instead of storing a separate list for every $M_{i}$, we can succinctly describe the content of all stacks with a single tree $T$ on at most $m+1$ nodes.
 For every $i$, we store a pointer to a node $s(i)\in T$, such that the ancestors of $s(i)$ (except for the root) are exactly the breakpoints of $M_{i}$.
 Whenever we pop an element from the current stack, we move to the parent of the current node, and whenever we push an element, we create a new node and make it a child of the current node.
 Initially, the tree consists of just the root.
 Every node is labelled with a column number and by construction these numbers are strictly increasing on any path starting at the root (the root is labelled with $-\infty$).
 Therefore, a predecessor search for $j$ among the breakpoints of $M_{i}$ reduces to finding the leafmost ancestor of $s(i)$ whose label is at most $j$.
 This is known as the {\em weighted ancestor} problem.
-Weighted ancestor queries on a tree of size $O(m)$ are equivalent to predecessor searching on a number of sets of $O(m)$ total size~\cite{Kopelowitz}\footnote{Technically, the reduction adds $O(\log^{*}m)$ to the query time, but this can be avoided.}, achieving the claimed space and query time bounds.
+Weighted ancestor queries on a tree of size $O(m)$ are equivalent to predecessor searching on a number of sets of $O(m)$ total size~\cite{Kopelowitz},\footnote{The reduction described in~\cite{Kopelowitz} needs $O(\log^{*}m)$ additional time and (adaptively) queries two sets.
+The additional time is required to reduce the total size of the sets to $O(m)$, which is done by recursively decomposing the tree.
+However, this recursive decomposition can be avoided using atomic heaps as explained in Lemma 11 of~\cite{GawrychowskiLN14}.
+Then in $O(1)$ additional time we are able to reduce a weighted ancestor query to a single predecessor query in one of the sets.} achieving the claimed space and query time bounds.